The growing worry for bondholders: Getting 'primed'

 The past decade of cheap borrowing and low yields has allowed issuers to chip away at traditional investor protections.

 About 80% of high-yield North American debt issued since 2011 is unsecured.
-Priming investors is allowable under the terms of most unsecured debt.
+With few exceptions, priming investors is allowable under the terms of all unsecured debt.

 The majority of unsecured high-yield bonds issued since 2011 include terms which allow the company to issue new subordinating secured debt - without consulting bondholders - worth an average of 3.2 times earnings before interest, taxes, depreciation and amortization, according to Evan Friedman, head of covenant research at Moody's.
 That is up from an average 2.8 times EBITDA for high yield bonds issued in that period that are now inactive, indicating subordinating debt restrictions have loosened.